 While these chews are great because they are 100% natural and only have one ingredient, you should know that you might not want any Chihuahua kisses after they chew them because the ingredient is “beef pizzle” (penis).

 Maintaining a healthy diet and healthy weight may contribute to your Chihuahua’s heart health.
-Consult with your veterinarian to make a heart health plan for your Chihuahua.
+Consult with your veterinarian or a veterinary cardiologist if your dog has a heart murmur.

 The Chihuahua Club of America states that the breed may suffer from idiopathic epilepsy, which means seizures of unknown origin.
 There are so many different conditions that may cause seizures, if you suspect your Chihuahua has experienced a seizure, arrange for veterinary care promptly.

-For more information, be sure to check out are article on Chihuahua seizures.
+For more information, be sure to check out our article on Chihuahua seizures.

 What role does breeding play in a Chihuahua’s health?